rwc3030/nickyp_audio_tools_final_maxdown_1001/checklist_progress.md

 - Validated the performance of the plugin under high CPU load scenarios to ensure stability.
 - All issues for the feature have been resolved, and the task is marked as complete.
 - Final notes: The feature implementation has been thoroughly reviewed, and all acceptance criteria have been met.
 The project is ready for the next phase.
+- **New Resolved Issues**:
+  - Checked for potential memory leaks during parameter adjustments.
+  - Validated the user interface responsiveness under heavy processing loads.
+  - Ensured that all controls are accessible and usable with keyboard navigation.